zakuby/rijks-museum-android/README.md

   * [RxJava/RxKotlin][91] for managing background threads with simplified code and reducing needs for callbacks
   * [Dagger 2][92] for Dependency Injection
   * [Retrofit][93] for Networking
+  * [Shimmer Facebook][94] is an Android library that provides an easy way to add a shimmer effect to any view in your Android app.

 [0]: https://developer.android.com/jetpack/components
 [1]: https://developer.android.com/topic/libraries/support-library/packages#v7-appcompat